Scottish Sport History - devoted to our sporting heritage

 This was, however, no life of unburdened triumph: he lost two sons in the First World War, tragedies which eventually led to the demise of the Kinnaird title before the 20th century was out.

-Read about his life: Andy Mitchell has published Arthur Kinnaird's biography, which is available to purchase through this website.
+Read about his life: Andy Mitchell has published Arthur Kinnaird's biography.

 * Quote from Sir Frederick Wall